rcipdev/FitSync/README.md

 `username : admin@demo.com - password : admin123`

-Now you should be all set to run the project locally on your machine and explore its features.
+Now you should be all set to run the project locally on your machine.
+Explore its features.

 Will open browser to http://localhost:3000